DESIGN

 A number of residents living by the bund raised concerns about the impact of its removal.

-• Bio-diversity: Our latest plans will create a net gain of 26% on habitats and 28% on hedgerows.
+- Bio-diversity: We always look at bio-diversity across the whole site.
+This includes all living organisms such as plants, animals, fungi, and microorganisms, as well as their ecosystems and habitats.
+Overall our latest plans will create a net gain of 26% on habitats and 28% on hedgerows.
 The bund, a recently developed man-made structure, supports no notable (or protected species).
-We would design new habitats around the river to encourage bio-diversity.
-We would undertake work at sensitive times (avoiding birds nesting where possible) and in a phased manner to allow mobile species to safely disperse.
+We will design new habitats around the river to encourage bio-diversity and will undertake work at sensitive times (avoiding birds nesting where possible) and in a phased manner to allow mobile species to safely disperse.

 OPEN SPACE